Blog

 Cash is king.
 Or is it?
 Most folks would agree that having at least some emergency cash at home is a good idea.
 But simply sticking some spare $20s in the freezer probably isn’t your best bet.
-In fact, when it comes to storing cash at home, there are a variety of considerations you should take into account — not the least of which is how much cash you should keep at home and where to store it.
+When it comes to storing cash at home, there are a variety of considerations you should take into account — not the least of which is how much cash you should keep at home and where to store it.

 Why Keep Cash at Home?